Share on:

 Retail areas thrive on footfalls.
 Tactile paving along storefronts, restaurants, and malls keeps them connected, safe, and navigable.

-By retrofitting these key zones with compliant tactile wayfinding, cities gain the building blocks of an accessible public realm to serve all citizens.
+By retrofitting these key zones with compliant wayfinding tactile solutions, cities gain the building blocks of an accessible public realm to serve all citizens.

 Tactile Wayfinding Standards in Canada